techyguyperplexable/techyguyperplexable/README.md

-official for RisingOS Revived For bluejay, and i kinda play with bootloaders
+official for like crdroid and Evolution X, and i kinda play with bootloaders